A 45-year-old North Texas man has been indicted after officials say he pointed a green laser at a commercial aircraft.

 Ladymon's trail will begin Dec.
 19.

-The FAA said North Texas is approach 100 laser strikes this year after a laser incident over Lancaster on Monday night.
-Last year, Dallas/Fort Worth only had 34 incidents.
+The FAA said North Texas is approaching 100 laser strikes this year after a laser incident over Lancaster on Monday night.
+Last year, Dallas-Fort Worth only had 34 incidents.

 NBC 5's Scott Gordon contributed to this report.